 Nicholas grew up in Evanston, Illinois and started his musical training with the cello.
 He earned a Bachelor's Degree in Music from Stanford University and a Master’s Degree in Conducting from the Indiana University Jacobs School of Music, studying with David Effron and Arthur Fagen.
 In 2011 and 2012 he was a Conducting Fellow with the prestigious American Academy of Conducting at Aspen, studying with mentors Robert Spano, Hugh Wolff and Larry Rachleff, and has participated in masterclasses with Bernard Haitink and Michael Tilson Thomas.
 Nicholas is also a two-time recipient of the Solti Foundation Career Assistance Award.

-Nicholas is also frequently in demand as an arranger and orchestrator, especially for his skill in covering popular songs in an idiosyncratic orchestral style.
-His symphonic arrangement of Queen’s famous Bohemian Rhapsody continues to see worldwide success as a viral YouTube hit, and has had his work performed by orchestras around the globe.
+Nicholas is frequently in demand as an arranger and orchestrator, taking on anything from classical solo and chamber music to popular songs—adapting them for orchestra in an idiosyncratic, playable style.
+His symphonic arrangement of Queen’s Bohemian Rhapsody continues to see worldwide success as a viral YouTube hit, and has had his work performed by orchestras around the globe.

 For all booking inquiries, please contact Matthew Oberstein, Opus 3 Artists: firstname.lastname@example.org